skharel/store-concept/README.md

 3) UI-withRedux takes the code directory from step 2, deletes our store implementation and uses the Redux API.
 The UI is rendered using vanilla JS.

 4) UI-withReduxAndReact directory takes some of the redux related code, store, actions, reducers and helper functions code from step 3 and renders UI using React and Redux.
 Finally UI is built using React and Redux is the store.

+5) UI-ReactReduxAndAPI: example of using API to get/update data